-The damped wave equation is an important evolution model and it is widely used by physicists and engineers in describing the propagation of water waves, sound waves, electromagnetic waves etc. For instance, a model describes the transverse vibrations of a string of a finite length in the presence of an external force proportional to the velocity, satisfies the following partial differential equation
+The damped wave equation is an important evolution model.
+Physicists and engineers widely use it in describing the propagation of water waves, sound waves, electromagnetic waves, etc. For instance, a model that describes the transverse vibrations of a string of a finite length in the presence of an external force proportional to the velocity satisfies the following partial differential equation (PDE)

 with initial conditions

 and boundary conditions

 where $\gamma\geq 0$ is the damping force, $u(x, t)$ is the position of a point $x$ in the string, at instant $t$.
 The functions $\phi(x), \psi(x)$ and their derivatives are continuous functions of $x$ and the forcing function $g(x,t)\in L_x^1(\mathbb{R})$.
 The study of the numerical solution of this model will be our main focus in this article.